rute-sophie/solana-starter/readme.md

 # Coursework for Turbin3

-In this repo I will add the code of the class exercices that I've done.
+In this repo I will add the code of the class exercises that I've done.

 ## Classes